Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 Default file name(s): `home-hero-video.mp4` and `home-hero-video-overlay.png`

 The default implementation of the hero component is an incredibly low-resolution video with no sound.
 Target 1-5MB.
 (Yes, that small and shitty, because it's going to be covered up.)
-The hero video is displayed under a semitransparent tint and an overlay logo image with transparent background.
+The hero video is displayed under a semitransparent tint and an overlay image- we recommend your SG logo with a transparent background.

 ### Image